 Seeking the help and advice of fellow car enthusiast and builder Shane Beckham, the Davidsons heard all about his new Jag kitchen, and were intrigued.

 “He highly recommended Jag so we took his advice.
 We sought a couple of other quotes, but for quality, options and service – at a good price – Jag was the obvious choice.”

-And on visiting the Jag Kitchens showroom in the Danske Mobler Home Centre in Botany, Sharron hit it off with Jag Kitchens designer, Angela Purdy.
+And on visiting the Jag Kitchens showroom in the Danske Mobler Home Centre in Botany, Sharron hit it off with the Jag Kitchens design consultant team.

-“She was really good with making suggestions,” says Sharron.
-“She changed my mind about the drainboard kitchen sink which I’d always wanted and I’m so pleased she talked me out of it.”
+“They’re really good with making suggestions,” says Sharron.
+“They changed my mind about the drainboard kitchen sink which I’d always wanted and I’m so pleased she talked me out of it.”

-The sink Sharron wanted would have disrupted the flow to the living area, Angela explains.
+The sink Sharron wanted would have disrupted the flow to the living area, explains Jag.
 “It would have been too wide and be visible from the living room, and these days, it’s considered a little old-fashioned.”

 The design process was fairly straightforward.
-“We decided on one of the display kitchens – it was the open shelving on either side of the rangehood that caught Sharron’s eye – and we went from there.
+The couple decided on one of the display kitchens – it was the open shelving on either side of the rangehood that caught Sharron’s eye – and they went from there.

 Part of a wall has been removed, creating more room for the kitchen to breathe and a breakfast bar opens up into the living room.
 Importantly, all the mod-cons Sharron has missed for so many years are now available.

 “I can’t stop using my dishwasher,” says Sharron.
 “The oven is a self-cleaning one, and the kitchen sink is so big it’s almost as if it’s a laundry tub!”